-- Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
-Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order. - Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special quardians). - In accordance with legislation, a child with a EHCP, Health and Care Plan (EHL) will be offered a place if the school named in the Statement as the most appropriate to meet the child's individual needs, this may reduce the amount of places available for children who do not have a EHCP, or Education, Health and Care Plan (EHL). - Any child not obtaining a place will be advised about the independent appeals process. - Definition of brother or sister also relates to adopted or fostered children living at the same home address. - The home address is considered to be the child's (along with their parents') genuine principal place of residence at the time of the allocation of places i.e. where they are normally and regularly living.
+- In accordance with legislation, a child with a EHCP, Health and Care Plan (EHL) will be offered a place if the school named in the Statement as the most appropriate to meet the child's individual needs, this may reduce the amount of places available for children who do not have a EHCP, or Education, Health and Care Plan (EHL). - Any child not obtaining a place will be advised about the independent appeals process. - Definition of brother or sister also relates to adopted or fostered children living at the same home address. - The home address is considered to be the child's (along with their parents') genuine principal place of residence at the time of the allocation of places i.e. where they are normally and regularly living.
 If a child is resident with friends or relatives (for reasons other than guardianship), the friend's or relative's address will not be considered for allocation purposes. - Where parents have shared responsibility for a child, and the child lives with both parents for part of the school week, then the home address will be determined as the address where the child lives for the majority of the school week.
 Parents will be required to provide documentary evidence to support the address they wish to be considered for allocation purposes.
-At least one item of proof must demonstrate where the child lives.

-- Special conditions will apply in the event that one child from a set of twins or triplets does not gain admission to the preferred school through the admissions criteria.
-The Governing Body will exceed the admission number for the school concerned to prevent separation of twins/triplets. - Random allocation will be used as a tiebreak in category d above to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.
+At least one item of proof must demonstrate where the child lives. - Special conditions will apply in the event that one child from a set of twins or triplets does not gain admission to the preferred school through the admissions criteria.
+The Governing Body will exceed the admission number for the school concerned to prevent separation of twins/triplets. - Random allocation will be used as a tie-break in category d above to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.